ankushb92/ankushb92.github.io/_posts/2023-06-03-kotlin-coroutines-1.markdown

 ---
 layout: post
-title: Kotlin coroutines: Part 1
+title: "Kotlin coroutines: Part 1"
 tags: [ programming, kotlin, concurrency ]
 ---

-I've been learning Kotlin recently with a special focus on concurrency with coroutines.
-In this post, I will talk about what I have learned so far and we will look at a concurrent solution to a specific problem.
+I have been learning Kotlin recently with a special focus on concurrency with coroutines.
+In this post, I will describe how I took advantage of concurrency to solve a specific problem.

-#### What are coroutines (from Kotlin documentation<sup>[1]</sup>)?
+### What are coroutines (from Kotlin documentation<sup>[1]</sup>)?
 A coroutine is an instance of suspendable computation.
 It is conceptually similar to a thread, in the sense that it takes a block of code to run that works concurrently with the rest of the code.
 However, a coroutine is not bound to any particular thread.
 It may suspend its execution in one thread and resume in another one.

-Problem: How to merge k sorted lists into a single sorted list?
+### Problem: How to merge k sorted lists into a single sorted list?
 Let's solve the problem of merging k sorted lists such that the resulting list is sorted.
 For example:
 When given these 3 lists as input:
 `[5,2,3]`